Kristina01111000/Drws_site/README.md

 - on scorecard page bold the italicized stuff, keep the italicized
 - look at on a different computer, the google docs file won't let him copy
 - change date to september

+Need from Dr. W:

+- using paid membershippro
+	- patients code for membership, only one way to work
+	-  discount code that a patient get to allow them to use the existent registration form

+From Dr. W:

+Still Check:

+-  peepso  for email issue

+Current Notes:

 Next Call: